imrenagi/blog/docs/05-07-2023-error-handling.md

 On the handler side, as you have seen, I also had to check all sentinel errors extensively in switch block to ensure that sentinel error is mapped into correct http status code.

-And the worst case was I usually ended up writing many sentinel errors to and mapped them to propoer HTTP status code on the server package.
+And the worst case was I usually ended up writing many sentinel errors to and mapped them to proper HTTP status code on the server package.

 ```go
 var ErrNotFound = errors.New("not found")